So You Want to Learn to Program

 My biggest piece of advice is to find your motivator.
 Do you like crafting?
 Try hardware hacking with soft circuits and Arduino.
 Are you a language nerd like me?
 Try programming a text-based adventure game in a beginner-friendly language like Python or Ruby.
 I think the key thing is to find something that keeps you working on your new skill set.
 Then, once you have developed some confidence, try something new that is outside of your box.
 Reach out to the programming community online and in your area to make some developer friends.
 The key to sticking with it is to stay motivated but not frustrated.
 If you get frustrated, step away from the keyboard or reach out to your community for help.
 If you aren’t feeling challenged, your dev community can steer you in the right direction too.
 Programming is exciting, challenging, and satisfying.
 You are in for such a fun ride :)

 A structured series of free classes, with a focus on going form zero to pro.
 Many of these classes are focused on technologies behind website development — the stuff in the picture above.

 Hardcore computer science classes offered by some of the best universities in the US.
 This is a great way to get a deep dive on the math behind programming languages, fundamental principles of programming, and cool stuff like functional programming.

 Have some time free time to deep dive into programming?
 Check out this three month immersion program in New York.
-It’s amazing and has support from the awesome engineering team at Etsy.
+It’s amazing and has support from the talented engineering team at Etsy.

 A free 10 day bootcamp by the awesome devs at skill crush.

-The amazing four semester graduate program I went through.
+The four semester graduate program I went through.
 I cannot say enough good things about this.

 Make Your Own Blog